snowdriftcoop/snowdrift/TEXTEDITORS.md

     * This works for our internal functions only.
 For outside functions, search [Hayhoo](http://hayoo.fh-wedel.de/).

-### Atom Haskell IDE

-[Atom ide-haskell](https://atom.io/packages/ide-haskell) offers many more useful features but is not yet compatible with Stack.
-Once it is, we will recommend installing it and will include instructions here.

 ## Emacs

 [GNU Emacs](https://www.gnu.org/software/emacs/) is a traditional, robust,